Legs Diamond: Trip to Europe

-The NYPD telegraphed the police in Plymouth, England; Cherbourg, France; and Antwerp, Belgium with the warning that he was an undesirable character.
+The NYPD telegraphed police in England, France and Belgium with the warning that Diamond was an undesirable character.
 When Belgenland reached Plymouth on August 31, Scotland Yard officers told Diamond he would not be allowed to land in England.
-He told reporters that he wanted to travel to the French spa town of Vichy for "the cure".
-However, his reason was to look for sources of rye whiskey in Germany to import illegally into the United States.
+Diamond told reporters that he wanted to travel to the French spa town of Vichy for "the cure".
+Diamond disembarked in Antwerp on September 1, where Belgian police took him to their headquarters.
+Eventually, Diamond agreed to voluntarily leave Belgium and was put on a train to Germany.
+When his train reached Aachen, German police arrested him.
+On September 6, the German government decided to deport Diamond; he was driven to Hamburg and put on the cargo ship Hannover for passage to Philadelphia.

-Diamond disambarked in Antwerp on September 1, where Belgian police took him to their Antwerp headquarters.
-Eventually, Diamond agreed to voluntarily leave the country and was put on a train to Germany.
-When his train reached Aachen Hauptbahnhof, German police arrested him.
-On September 6, the German government decided to deport Diamond.
-He was driven to Hamburg and put on the cargo ship Hannover for passage to Philadelphia.
-On September 23, Hannover arrived in Philadelphia, and Diamond immediately was arrested by the Philadelphia Police Department.
+On September 23, Hannover arrived in Philadelphia, and Diamond immediately was arrested by the Philadelphia police.
 At a court hearing that day, the judge said he would release Diamond if he left Philadelphia within the hour.
 Diamond agreed.